How to select the correct Tier One scope mount

 • Determining the right height

-Key Point: Ensure adequate clearance for the scope to avoid contact with the rail or rifle, while also accounting for lens caps and sunshades.
-For most rifles this simple rule of thumb can be followed: For a 56mm Objective, the Medium height will work with any short scope base/action rail.
-For a 56mm Objective with a full length handguard rail you will need the High version.
+Key Takeaway: Ensure adequate clearance for the scope to avoid contact with the rail or rifle, while also accounting for lens caps and sunshades.

-2. Cant (Tilt) Requirements
+2. Cant (Tilt) Requirements - MOA/MIL

 3. Adjustment Range Optimization